brackendev/SwiftPlayground-Pharo/README.md

 #### ▪️ String class extension: `runSwift`

 Returns a string representation of a Swift object from a Pharo string of Swift code.
-Use [print](https://developer.apple.com/documentation/swift/1541053-print) within the Swift code for output to Pharo.
+Use Swift's [print](https://developer.apple.com/documentation/swift/1541053-print) function within the Swift code for output to Pharo.
 For example:

 ```smalltalk
 swiftString := 'The five boxing wizards jump quickly' asLowercase asSwiftString.